rhyuen/listsofdata/README.md

 A project that I ended up sticking with despite, initially, having written it in a manner that suggested the opposite.

+**MR 10, 2020**
+Added a disclaimer to the 'Explore' Tab so people know what I'm counting: pushups.
+Yes, it's conceited and kind of silly.

 **FEBRUARY 20, 2020**

 Updated favicon to pixel art letter instead of an MSPaint image.